 The Big Green Egg had stabilized at around 500 degrees and the cast-iron grate was ready for some hot and fast grilling.

-This gave me a chance to slice the grilled vegetables with tomato and grill off some tortillas.
 Just before serving, I slice the meat thinly against the grain, imagining how a street vendor would cut meat in a tropical paradise.
-Its rolled up in the tortilla and we enjoy the Grilled Carne Asada with Veggies and Guacamole.
+I roll it up in the warm tortilla and we enjoy the Grilled Carne Asada with Veggies and Guacamole.

 If you love grilled meats that taste delicious wrapped in a tortilla check out this Easy Grilled Huli Huli Chicken recipe.
 It's simple to make and one of my favorites.